bitburner-official/bitburner-src/markdown/bitburner.darknet.memoryreallocation.md

 </td><td>

 _(Optional)_ Optional.
 Hostname of the connected server to free ram from.
+Defaults to the running script's server.

 </td></tr>